 Usually, a doctor can determine whether a person has a digestive disorder based on the medical history and a physical examination.
-The doctor can then select appropriate procedures that help to confirm the diagnosis, determine the extent and severity of the disorder, and aid in planning treatment.
+The doctor can then select appropriate procedures that help confirm the diagnosis, determine the extent and severity of the disorder, and aid in planning treatment.

-A doctor identifies symptoms by interviewing a person to obtain the medical history and asking specific questions to gain additional information.
+A doctor identifies symptoms by interviewing a person to obtain their medical history and asking specific questions to gain additional information.
 For example, in speaking with a person who has abdominal pain, the doctor might first ask, “What is the pain like?”
 This question might be followed by questions such as, “Does the pain get better after you eat?” or “Does the pain get worse with movement?”

 First, the doctor observes the abdomen from different angles, looking for swelling (distention) of the abdominal wall that might accompany abnormal growth or enlargement of an organ.
 A stethoscope is placed on the abdomen, through which the doctor listens for sounds that normally accompany the movement of material through the intestines and for any abnormal sounds.
 The doctor feels for tenderness and any abnormal masses or enlarged organs.
 Pain that is caused by gentle pressure on the abdomen and that is increased when the pressure is released (rebound tenderness) may indicate inflammation and sometimes infection of the lining of the abdominal cavity (peritonitis Peritonitis Abdominal pain is common and often minor.
 Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
 The pain may be the only sign of the need for surgery... read more ).